Do you practice resilient leadership? Are you aware of how this characteristic can benefit your business?

 However, that doesn’t mean resourceful managers and employees are miracle workers.
 Sometimes they are, but more often than not, resourceful leaders require adequate support from upper management in terms of training, personnel, technology and other investments.

-They may seem to work magic under even the scarcest of circumstances, but you should still do your best to empower them and set them up for success.
+Employees may seem to work magic under even the scarcest of circumstances, but you should still do your best to empower them and set them up for success.
 Having to constantly perform in “sink or swim” conditions eventually gets old – no matter how resilient or resourceful the employee may be.

 To be sure, resourceful leaders tend to accommodate change easily.
 They understand that the people they work with will change, and the economic and market factors will also change throughout their careers.
 Still, it’s important that you give them the appropriate level of autonomy and trust to afford them the latitude to tackle challenges as they appear.